Expert Views: Consumer inflation accelerates to 4.58 percent in April

 “Retail inflation was a tad higher than what we expected, and internals look pretty weak as well.
 Core inflation has touched 6 percent amidst broad-based gains in key components.
 Note inflation could have been higher if the impact of higher crude prices was fully passed on to the consumers, which was not the case as retail prices were kept constant towards the latter part of the month ahead of Karnataka elections.

 “Overall, the outturn adds to our conviction of a possible rate hike in August.
-It is likely that monetary policy committee may want to provide some guidance to the same effect as soon as June.”
+It is likely that monetary policy committee may want to give guidance to the same effect as soon as June.”

 FORAM PAREKH, FUNDAMENTAL ANALYST - EQUITY, INDIABULLS VENTURES, MUMBAI